hpi-swa-teaching/EPIC-Digitalsimulator/packages/EPIC-Core.package/EpicCustomCircuit.class/README.md

-I am a circuit and can consist of subcircuits.
+I am a custom circuit and can consist of subcircuits.
 I can be exported as an xml-document (#asXMLDocument).
 My outer ports are mapped to the corresponding inner ports.
+I am usually created by the user.

 Instance Variables
 	fullyQualifiedName:			<String>